SheldonDacon/NRT-Miracle-Rover/README.md

 UTRA Hacks 2023 project done by Team NRT.
 Function written in Arduino/C++.

 This project involves the creation of an robot using Arduino, designed to navigate a set course.
-The robot is equipped with sensors, motors, and a microcontroller to enable it to sense its surroundings.
+The robot is equipped with sensors, motors, and a microcontroller to enable it to navigate a course.

 # Components